JoeZhao527/Segment-Turtle/README.md

 ### Install Dataset
 To setup dataset, download the dataset from kaggle: https://www.kaggle.com/datasets/wildlifedatasets/seaturtleid2022.
 After unzip the downloaded data, you should see a directory called `turtles-data`.
 Move that to the root directory of our project.

 All of our methods accept an input of `data_dir`.
-The input `data_dir` is expected to look like the following:
+The input `data_dir` can be verified as the following:

+Run this command to check if the data directory is correct.
+Assume the downloaded data is under ./turtles-data
 ```
-# Run this command to check if the data directory is correct.
-Assume the downloaded data is under ./turtles-data
 ls ./turtles-data/data
 ```

+If you see the following output, then the dataset setup is complete
 ```
-# If you see the following output, then the dataset setup is complete
 ls ./turtles-data/data
 annotations.json  images  metadata.csv  metadata_splits.csv
 ```